 Why is there a Social Security benefits increase?

 Every year the government calculates the cost of living to determine how much to increase Social Security benefits.
-According to the Consumer Price Index, the cost of living has gone up 9.1% from June 2021 to June 2022, then fell slightly to 8.6% in July and August 2022.
-(By comparison, the CPI only rose 1.4% between 2020 and 2021.)
+According to the Consumer Price Index (CPI), the cost of living has gone up 3.7% between August 2022 and August 2023, which is quite a bit lower from the 9% increase a year ago.

 TIP: With prices on the rise, our senior discounts are more helpful than ever, so save money by looking at our senior discount roundup.